FDA approved for more than 25 years

 Keep the following in mind when considering DHT hair loss:

-• Finasteride is your most effective option for reducing DHT levels.
+• Finasteride is your most effective option.
 This medication blocks DHT at its source by inhibiting the enzyme that creates it.
 It’s easy to use and can be taken once a day to lower DHT production.

-• DHT-blocking shampoo is also helpful.
+• DHT-blocking shampoo also helps.
 Look for active ingredients like saw palmetto, which may block DHT at the scalp level.
 DHT-blocking shampoo is most effective when used with finasteride.

 • Other non-DHT treatments can also help with hair loss.
 For example, the topical medication minoxidil works by stimulating hair growth on the scalp.